mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 }
 ```

-and run our vet tool to check this with `go vet -vettool=./checkwords -checkWords example.go` and the resulting output is:
+and run our `go vet` tool to check this with `go vet -vettool=./checkwords -checkWords example.go` and the resulting output is:

 ```
 # command-line-arguments